Retrieval Augmentation for Deep Neural Networks: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we proposed a new approach that can incorporated into any LSTM model, leveraging the information of similar examples in the training set, during training and test time.
-For a given input, we first retrieve the nearest training input example and then use the corresponding target as auxiliar context to the input of the neural network or to guide its attention mechanism.
-We showed that the retrieved target can be easily incorporated in an LSTM initial memory state and we also designed a multi-level attention mechanism that can attend both to the input and the target of the nearest example.
+In this work, we proposed a new approach that can be incorporated into any LSTM model, leveraging the information from similar examples in the training set, during training and test time.
+For a given input, we first retrieve the nearest training input example and then use the corresponding target as auxiliar context to the input of the neural network, or to guide an attention mechanism.
+We showed that the retrieved target can be easily incorporated in an LSTM initial memory state, and we also designed a multi-level attention mechanism that can attend both to the input and the target of the nearest example.
 We conducted a series of experiments, presenting alternative ways to represent the nearest examples for two different tasks, image captioning and sentiment analysis.
-Both the Image Captioning Retrieval model and our Sentiment Analysis Retrieval model yield better results than baselines without the retrieved information.
-Besides aiding to improve result quality, this retrieval approach also provides cues for the model's decisions, and thus it can also be of help in terms of making models more interpretable.
+In both cases, our approach achieved better results than baselines without the retrieved information.
+Besides aiding to improve result quality, our retrieval approach also provides cues for the model's decisions, and thus it can also be of help in terms of making models more interpretable.